Commands

 format, which stands for

-newline-delimited JSON, presents the results as one JSON object per line.
-Each
+newline-delimited JSON, presents the results as one JSON object per line, while

-JSON object details the matches for a single file.
-Here is an example output:
+JSON object details the matches for a single file:

 Other options like --print-strings